Mintbase/Grants-Program/applications/subauction.md

 As stated in the project overview, we're strong believers in the quality over quantity approach.
 We'd also like to re-introduce the concept of scarcity and exclusivity in the NFT space which is slowly fading out in the Ethereum world from our point of view.
 To make that happen, we'd set up DAO for content curation where we would initially serve as the curators to avoid possible abusive content and eventually allow the community to participate.

-We plan to leverage most of the governance features available on Polkadot.
+We plan to leverage most of the governance features available on Mintbase.
 The first cornerstone of governance will be the council who will be voted on and will be deciding in referenda on the shape of the application - its modules, features, and functionality.
 The second cornerstone will be voted content curators who will be delegated from the council to approve or reject public proposals from the community, manage auctions and provide the optimal level of content safety and creativity.

 ## Governance
 We will introduce council that will basically “own” the entire project and any member of community who proves himself can become a part of it.